 Coptic Museum

-The Coptic Museum, inaugurated in 1910, houses the most extensive collection of Coptic artefacts.
-Historically, the museum was established through the efforts of Marcus Simaika Pasha, a prominent Coptic figure who was vested in the preservation of Coptic heritage.
+The Coptic Museum inaugurated in 1910, houses the most extensive collection of Coptic artefacts.
+Historically, the museum was established through the efforts of Marcus Simaika Pasha, a prominent Coptic figure vested in preserving Coptic heritage.
 Simaika Pasha bought and collected Coptic antiquities and various architectural elements from older churches undergoing renovation to achieve his goal.
 Then, he used them to build the museum and establish its collection.

 Aswan Museum